alexware/design-patterns-swift/README.md

 # Implementing native (and not very native) iOS Design Patterns in Swift 4 ;]

-The aim is to showcase 'real-world' design patterns instead of abstaract bullshit.
+The aim is to showcase 'real-world' design patterns implementations (or close to that) instead of abstaract bullshit (the ones with Shapes, Food, Animals etc.) ;]
-Mainly focused on iOS native ones.

 ## Factory Method (Virtual Constructor)